stac-utils/stac-layer/README.md

 The second parameter `options` allows to customize stac-layer.
 The following options are supported:

+### assets
+> array of objects or strings (default: undefined)

+If you want to show specific assets, provide them as an array here.
+The array can contain either the asset keys (as strings) or asset objects (plain or stac.js).
+Passing assets via this option will override `displayPreview` and `displayOverview`.

 ### bands
 > array of numbers (default: undefined)